Lineage of Teachers

 Khenpo Tenpa Yungdrung Rinpoche is the abbot (khenpo) of Triten Norbutse Monastery in Kathmandu, Nepal, one of the two main Bon monasteries outside of Tibet.
 Khenpo Rinpoche was born in 1969 in Dhorpatan, a remote area of western Nepal that hosts a small Tibetan refugee settlement and a Bon monastery.
 Khenpo received his geshe degree from Menri Monastery in Dolanji, India.
 In 1986, Khenpo Rinpoche began teaching philosophy and general Tibetan sciences to younger students.
 After graduating, Khenpo Rinpoche went to Kathmandu to further his studies of tantra and dzogchen under the guidance of Yongdzin Tenzin Namdak Rinpoche.
 In 1996 His Holiness Menri Trizin Rinpoche and Yongdzin Rinpoche appointed Khenpo Rinpoche as ponlob (principal teacher) of Triten Norbutse Monastery.
 In 2001, he was appointed as khenpo of the monastery by H.H.
 Menri Trizin Rinpoche and H.E.
 Yongdzin Tenzin Namdak Rinpoche.

 Geshe Tenzin Wangyal Rinpoche is recognized as the reincarnation of the famous master Khung Tul Rinpoche, a great meditator and scholar.
 Beginning at age 13, Rinpoche practiced dzogchen under the guidance of masters from both the Bon and Buddhist schools, including His Holiness Lungtok Tenpai Nyima, Lopon Sangye Tenzin Rinpoche, Lopon Tenzin Namdak Rinpoche and Geshe Yungdrung Namgyal.
 An accomplished scholar in the Bon Buddhist textual traditions, Tenzin Rinpoche completed an 11-year course of traditional studies at the Bon Dialectic School, where he received his doctoral, or geshe, degree.
 Tenzin Rinpoche came to Rice University, Houston, in 1991 on a Rockefeller scholarship and has remained in the West to teach the ancient Bon traditions to Western students.
-In 1992, Rinpoche founded Ligmincha Institute.
+In 1992, Rinpoche founded Ligmincha Institute (now Ligmincha International).

 Tulku Pondse Jigme Tenzin (Jorge René Valles Sandoval)

 Tulku Pondse Jigme Tenzin—born Jorge René Valles Sandoval on Aug.
 17, 1996, in Chihuahua, Mexico—is considered the reincarnation of the great Bon master Lopon Sangye Tenzin Rinpoche.
 Only a few weeks after Jorge René’s birth, Geshe Tenzin Wangyal Rinpoche informed his parents that their third child was the incarnation of Lopon Sangye Tenzin; His Holiness Lungtok Tenpai Nyima Rinpoche confirmed this soon afterwards.
 Tulku Jorge Rene was enthroned at Menri Monastery in Dolanji, India, in December 1999 by His Holiness and given the name Pondse Jigme Tenzin.
 He also was enthroned at Triten Norbutsé Monastery in Khatmandu, Nepal, by Yongdzin Tenzin Namdak Rinpoche, Geshe Tenzin Wangyal Rinpoche and Khenpo Tenpa Yungdrung Rinpoche.
 Tulku Jorge René has received teachings at both monasteries and in Mexico.
-Since 2000 he has attended summer retreats at Ligmincha Institute at Serenity Ridge in Shipman, Virginia, and has attended most of the retreats and seminars organized by Ligmincha Mexico.
+Since 2000 he has attended summer retreats at Ligmincha International at Serenity Ridge in Shipman, Virginia, and has attended most of the retreats and seminars organized by Ligmincha Mexico.